CA-SOFTWARES/CA-SOFTWARES/README.md

 CA is an opean source technolyzed oprating system (TOS) for windows, build by CA SOFTWARES.

 # What do you mean by technolyzed operating system (TOS) ?
-TOS stand's for technolyzed operating system which mean it does not need and virtual machine to boot operating system.
+TOS stand's for technolyzed operating system which mean it does not need and virtual machine to boot the softwares.

 # Requirements
 -------------